 Stitching the Rusted Linen Art Cloth

 I found handstitching to be a killer on rust prints.
 It seems harder to get the needle through the rusted linen; machine embroidery needles get blunt faster, too.
-I have carpal tunnel syndrome and arthritis in my hands so I wear my brace for handstitching and think of the old ladies who stitched at Gees Bend no matter what their pains.
+I have carpal tunnel syndrome and arthritis in my hands so I wear my brace for handstitching.
+Just think of the older ladies (like me…) who stitched at Gees Bend no matter what their pains.
 Loving the result of the handstitching, I forget the discomforts.
 I can only hand stitch a little while each day so this is Slow Cloth for sure!

 I have recently learned from textile artist and handstitcher, Ilze Aviks, that finger cots, available as finger protectors in the First Aid section at the pharmacy, will help out with this difficulty, and so will longer needles intended for basting quilts.
 Ilze’s workbooks on handstitching textiles are inspirational!
 See Ilze’s website at www.ilzeaviks.com